 So, instead of seeking to increase the amount that you train each week, we believe that you should seek to improve the quality of your training over time.
 This is why a periodized training plan is so vital, it allows you to improve the quality of your training in a coherent way and gives structure to your overall schedule.
 Endurance sports are all about doing the right things, doing them right, and doing them right consistently!

 Enjoy the journey

 This approach will save you time because you won’t have to keep adding volume to your training schedule each week; ensure that you don’t over-train; and allow you to stay motivated for your training each week.
 Endurance training is a journey, and you have to enjoy the journey because racing is a very small part of your overall commitment to endurance sports.

 In this article, we will explain the different parameters that you build your training plan around.
 Examining two of the following ideas in more detail –

-- How much should I train? – Training volume
+- How much should I train? – Training duration

 - How hard should I train? – Training intensity

 So, if we leave the last variable out for now (more about intensity here), and focus on duration and frequency…

 Duration refers to how many hours you can commit to training.
 This is usually a highly personal decision, which is impacted by your friends, family and work commitments.
 Only you can know how many hours that you can commit, however, it’s important to be consistent – there’s no point in training 20 hours one week and 0 the next.